dartsim/dart/docs/readthedocs/tutorials/multi-pendulum.md

 fact, a negative damping coefficient would be far more harmful than a negative stiffness coefficient.

-# Lesson 3: Adding and removing dynamic constraints
+# Lesson 3: Add and remove dynamic constraints

 Dynamic constraints in DART allow you to attach two BodyNodes together according to a selection of a few different Joint-style constraints.
 This allows you to